zacharymsmith/APPLd_paper/README.md

 # APPLd_paper
-Repository for scripts associated with APPLd manuscript.
+Repository for files and scripts associated with APPLd manuscript.